 Yes, an applicant may not begin working until the educational facility has received an Emergent Hiring form signed by the executive county superintendent.

-Authorized school bus contractors who have been assigned specific code numbers by this office may send requests for emergent hiring directly to the executive county superintendent along with a copy of the resolution authorizing that company to transport children in a specific school district.
-All other contractors must go through the respective school district.
+Authorized contractors/vendors who have been assigned specific code numbers by this office may send requests for emergent hiring directly to the executive county superintendent authorizing that company to work in a specific school district.
+All other contractors/vendors must go through the respective school district.

 Requests for a two-month extension must be submitted to the Criminal History Review Unit.
-Educational facilities and authorized school bus contractors should check with the applicant to ascertain whether they received an approval letter before sending in requests for extensions.
+Educational facilities and authorized contractors/vendors should check with the applicant to ascertain whether they received an approval before sending in requests for extensions.